Inelastic Dirac Dark Matter: Freeze-out at feeble couplings

 In the bottom panels of Fig.~\ref{fig:ratiogamH}, we show the time evolution of the dark fermion comoving number densities, $Y_i(x)$, (solid) and the equilibrium yield, $Y_i^{\rm eq}(x)$, for comparison (dashed).
 In the lower plot, we also indicate the evolution that is obtained when neglecting the kinetic decoupling of dark matter (dotted).
 To guide the eye, we highlight the times for freeze-out and chemical decoupling with black vertical lines, determined by Eqs.~\eqref{eq:freeze-out-temp} and~\eqref{eq:chi-dec}.

 We now turn our attention to Fig.~\ref{fig:phases}, which illustrates the different phases of freeze-out for i2DM as a function of the dark interaction strength $y$ and the dark fermion mixing $\tan\theta$ for two fixed dark matter masses $m_1=60$ MeV (top) and 150 MeV (bottom).
-The regions (A), (B) and (C), corresponding to decreasingly efficient conversions, are delineated with dashed gray lines.
+The regions (A), (B) and (C), corresponding to decreasingly efficient conversions as suggested by Eqs.~\eqref{eq:equ}-\eqref{eq:kindec}, are delineated with dashed gray lines.
+The exact relations between the conversion rate and the Hubble rate along these lines are given in Eqs.~\eqref{eq:kindec1} and~\eqref{eq:kindec2}.
 The observed relic abundance $\Omega_{\chi} h^2 = 0.12$ is obtained along the solid colored contours in the $(y,\tan \theta)$ plane for fixed values of the mass splitting $\Delta$.
 When increasing the dark matter mass $m_1$, the contours shift to the right, meaning that the observed abundance is obtained for larger values of $y$.
 This is easily understood, as all (co)annihilation and conversion rates scale as $\Gamth_{ij}, \Gamth_{i\to j}\propto y/m_1^2$.
 In the upper part of the plots, all contours converge and the mass splitting $\Delta$ plays no role in setting the relic abundance.
 Here the abundance is set by pair annihilations $\chi_1 \chi_1 \to f\bar{f}$, see Eq.~(\ref{eq:annihilation}).
 In Sec.~\ref{sec:colliders}, we will see that laboratory searches exclude this region of parameter space.
 As a result, we focus on dark matter candidates with small couplings, corresponding to the phases of coannihilation and partner annihilation in region (A), and on conversions in regions (B) and (C).

 In region (A), efficient conversion rates satisfying Eq.~(\ref{eq:equ}) keep $\chi_1$ in chemical and kinetic equilibrium with the thermal bath until freeze-out.
 In particular, efficient conversions ensure that $\chi_1$ and $\chi_2$ have equal chemical potentials, so that their number densities are related by